PoisotLab/2015_ms_scisoftware/ms.md

 editorial practices gives credit to scientists for whom software development is a frequent research output.

-Nevertheless, these papers are at best only pointers to the code, which is not tracked in a bibliometrically measurable way.
+Nevertheless, these papers are at best only pointers to the code, which is itself not tracked in a way that benefits software developers.
+While the long history of scientific publishing resulted in established (although debatable) measures for the impact of a scientist on the basis of its contribution to the literature, these is no similar effort or standard to do the same with software [@howi15] -- as a result, while there exists an incentive to write good papers, there is no clear incentive to *write good software*.
 Some initiatives, such as `impactstory.org`'s metrics for code re-use, are a good start, but for code to be valued as a first-class research output, wider adoption of existing technologies are needed.

 Most concerning is the fact that, despite the recognized need for quality control [@baxt06], we do not currently have a set of community-wide best practices for how code should be released.
-While it is clear that code is perceived as a research output just like data and papers, understanding *how* it should be released, vetted, and tracked is still the great unknown.
-In a survey,
-@jopp13 reported "troubling trends" in the use of software: only 30% of ecologists using species distribution modeling software justified they use by comparison with other tools, or previously published methods.
+While it is clear that code is on the verge of being perceived, valued, and tracked as a research output just like data and papers, understanding *how* it should be released and vetted, is still the great unknown.
+In a survey, @jopp13 reported "troubling trends" in the use of software: only 30% of ecologists using species distribution modeling software justified they use by comparison with other tools, or previously published methods.
 My impression as a reviewer, and reader of the literature, is that software use tends to follow a trends, whereby if a package is picked up by a few authors, it will rapidly gain traction regardless of its actual *quality*.

 One of the recommendations by @jopp13 is that code should be reviewed.
 Yet as almost anyone that wrote or attempted to review scientific software will attest, this implies a tremendous effort.
-First, not all software are written in the same language.
+First, not all software is written in the same language.
 This simple fact make looking for reviewers with the expertise to handle a paper incredibly difficult.
 In an already over-burdened peer-review system, restricting the search for referees to only people with the technical know-how to perform code review is sure to make the delays increase.
 Second, there are evidences that, even for the most trivial pieces of software, experienced code-reviewers are not able to follow all possible paths of program flow [@uwan06]; and it can easily be argued that very few ecologists are *experienced* code reviewers --- nor should they be.

-In order to make scientific software better, which is to say, to increase the confidence of users, and make the act of producing it recognized in the same way that writing papers is, these two challenges must be addressed.
+In order to make scientific software better, which is to say, to both increase the confidence of users and minimize the chances of introducing hard to detect bugs --- which is a pre-requisite for making sure that writing code is valued in the same way that writing papers is, these two challenges must be addressed.
 The good thing is that solution are *already* in place, and all that is needed is to increase their adoption by a broader share of the community.

 # Proposed best practices